Black family vacations are integral to the wellbeing of the Black family.

 At the end of a week or two, my Grandmom, Pop-Pop, aunt and I would head back to the city.

-It wasn’t exotic, but that was vacation.
+It wasn’t exotic, but it was so much fun.

 When I was a little older, I moved with my father and stepmother.